 15-Minute Heritage Grants is now closed to new applications.
+Explore our available funding.

 The aim of this grant scheme is to support small-scale projects which help to connect communities with heritage in their local area.